Our Science – Tsang Website

 Kwong Yok Tsang, Ph.D.

 The Cellular Immunology Group studies the role of the human immune response to tumor-associated antigens.
-We are working to define and develop immunodominant determinants and modifications of those determinants toward the optimal activation of human immune responses to tumor-associated antigens.
-Additionally, we are involved in studying mechanisms to enhance the potency of antigen-presenting cells for specific T cell activation.
-We are also developing immunologic methods and immunoassays to better define the efficacy of vaccine therapies for a range of human cancers.
+We are working to define and develop immunodominant peptide epitopes and modifications of these toward the optimal activation of human immune responses to tumor-associated antigens (TAAs).
+Additionally, we are involved in studying mechanisms to enhance the potency of antigen-presenting cells for specific Tcell activation and to decrease the suppressive effects of regulatory T-cells.
+We are also developing immunologic methods and immunoassays to better define the patients' immune responses to vaccines, standard of care therapy, and immune checkpoint inhibitors.
+The goals are to find suitable biomarkers for prediction of response to immunotherapy and for monitoring of patients during and after immunotherapy.
+In addition, we are investigating a monoclonal anti-PD-L1 antibody known to mediate ADCC.

 For a list of publications from the Cellular Immunology Group, see 'Links'.